abisummers/abisummers.github.io/src/content/guide/montmartre.md

 There's so much more to montmartre than what I could possible write here!
 If you're interested in a private tour, you can contact me via email at **[contact@abisummers.com](mailto:contact@abisummers.com)**

 <a name="map"></a>

+### Map

+Here you can find the pins of different places that I've mentioned as well as the restaurants (lighter pins)